Steelzen/Steelzen/README.md

  ✔ I’m currently learning Machine Learning and data visualisation

- ✔ I’m looking for an opportunity for a Software Enginner
+ ✔ I’m looking for an opportunity for a Software Engineer

  ✔ If you have any questions or are interested in working together, please don't hesitate to reach out. 😉